ErwanLent/yuki-router/README.md

 router.register('/place', onPlaceRoute);
 ```

-Make sure to define your functions before you register your routes.
+Make sure to define your methods before you register your routes.

 ```javascript
 function onHomeRoute() {